vamshi220/springmvc-angularjs-sample/README.md

 On the frontend, these libraries where used (besides Angular):  [Yahoo PureCss](http://http://purecss.io/) (pure CSS baseline)  and [lodash](https://lodash.com/) for functional data manipulation.
 The module system [require.js](http://requirejs.org/) was used to load frontend dependencies.
 The dependencies where  obtained via [bower](http://bower.io/).

-The angular module [angular-messages](https://egghead.io/lessons/angularjs-introduction-to-ng-messages-for-angularjs) was used for frontend form validation, and this [jQuery plugin](http://plugins.jquery.com/datetimepicker/) was used as the datetimepicker component.

 ### Backend Overview ###